Ozone and platelet therapy

 Are The Injections Safe?

-PRP can be used to treat conditions from head to toe.
-Below is a short list of some conditions that are treated well using PRP:
+Platelet therapy can be used to treat conditions from head to toe.
+Below is a short list of some conditions that are treated well using Plasma:

 - Spine issues (neck, lower back, and mid-back) such as arthritis and disc problems